AbdulrahmanZaki/tic-tac-toe/README.md

 # Tic Tac Toe

-A simple game made using React js.
+A simple Tic Tac Toe game built using React.js, featuring two-player functionality, win/draw detection, and a reset button for game restarts.

 ## Table of Contents